-24. (1) The Institute shall establish, keep and maintain registers of members of the Institute.
+22. (1) The Institute shall establish, keep and maintain a register of members of the Institute.

 - (2) The register referred to in subsection (1), shall contain - (a) a list of the names of members of the Institute registered under this Act; and - (b) any other particulars that the Institute may determine.